-4. Until 27th April,2013, pension contributions were calculated as a percentage of total emoluments.
+4. Until 27th April, 2013, pension contributions were calculated as a percentage of total emoluments.
 From 28th April, 2013, pension contributions will be calculated as a percentage of basic pay and bonus only.
 The executive directors have full discretion as to how they choose to invest their Pension Contributions.
-All pension contributions for existing executive directors will cease from 30th April, 2015.
+All pension contributions for executive directors over the age of 65 will cease from 30th April, 2015.